Special prime Fano fourfolds of degree 10 and index 2: Unirationality

 \section{Unirationality}

 Let $G := G(2,V_5)$ and let $X := G\cap \P^8\cap Q$ be a fourfold of type $\cX^0_{10}$.
 We give a new proof of the classical fact that $X$ is unirational.

-The hyperplane $\P^8$ is defined by a non-zero skew-symmetric form $\omega$ on $V_5$, and the singular locus of $W:=G\cap \P^8$ is isomorphic to $G(2,\Ker(\omega))$.
-Since $X$ is smooth, this singular locus must be finite, hence $\omega$ must be of maximal rank and $W$ is also smooth.
-The variety $W$ is the unique del Pezzo fivefold of degree 5 (\cite{ip}, Theorem 3.3.1).
-It is also the odd isotropic Grassmannian $G_\omega(2,V_5)$, which parametrizes isotropic 2-planes for the form $\omega $.
+The hyperplane $\P^8$ is defined by a non-zero skew-symmetric form $\omega$ on $V_5$, and the singular locus of $G^\omega:=G\cap \P^8$ is isomorphic to $G(2,\Ker(\omega))$.
+Since $X$ is smooth, this singular locus must be finite, hence $\omega$ must be of maximal rank and $G^\omega$ is also smooth.
+The variety $G^\omega$ is the unique del Pezzo fivefold of degree 5 (\cite{ip}, Theorem 3.3.1); it parametrizes isotropic 2-planes for the form $\omega $.